aravynn/War-Simulator/zombiesimulator.md

 Where it stands:
 I'm currently leaving this as-is, since I'm looking to move onto other relevant projects, however I might come back to this in the future to play around with it more.

+This code has been updated to create a different type of war simulator.

 License:
-All the codde I've developed in this project is considered open-source, so go ahead and use at your pleasure.
+All the code I've developed in this project is considered open-source, so go ahead and use at your pleasure.
 Drop me a line if you do, I'm interested to know if someone else completes this.